festarr/test-automation-practice/README.md

 1. In the terminal, to simply run the tests `npx playwright test`
 2. To run tests with the browser opening and showing visually `npx playwright --headed`
 3. To run tests step by step change the environment with `$env:PWDEBUG=1`, and then run `npx playwright --headed`
-4. To run a specific browser add a parameter `--browser=firefox` or `--browser=all` for chromium, firefox, and webkit
+4. To run a specific browser add a parameter `--browser=firefox` or if you want to run all browsers use `--browser=all`